jshttp/content-type/README.md

 var obj = contentType.parse('image/svg+xml; charset=utf-8')
 ```

-Parse a content type string.
-This will return an object with the following
+Parse a `Content-Type` string.
+This will return an object with the following properties
-properties (examples are shown for the string `'image/svg+xml; charset=utf-8'`):
+(example above is shown for the string `'image/svg+xml; charset=utf-8'`):

  - `type`: The media type (the type and subtype, always lower case).
    Example: `'image/svg+xml'`